jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 [Read 1 MB sequentially from disk][Wiki: HD]  |  20,000,000   ns |  20,000 us  | 20 ms      | 80x memory, 20X SSD
 Send packet CA->Netherlands->CA   | 150,000,000   ns | 150,000 us  | 150 ms     |

-Lets break down why these numbers matter.
+## Why The Numbers Matter
 First lets start with the L1 cache and put it in context with main memory reference.
 If data is already in the cache it can be fetched in 0.5 ns, but if it isn't in either the L1 cache or the L2 cache then the CPU is going to be busy fetching data for 100-200 times longer than it would have if the data was in the cache.

 The time taken to fetch one cache line from memory (read latency due to a cache miss) matters because the CPU will run out of things to do while waiting for the cache line.
 When a CPU reaches this state, it is called a stall.
 As CPUs become faster compared to main memory, stalls due to cache misses displace more potential computation; modern CPUs can execute hundreds of instructions in the time taken to fetch a single cache line from main memory.
 In terms that are more relatable the difference between getting a cache hit versus accessing main memory is like the difference between doing something that takes one minute versus doing something which takes a bit more than three hours.

 Combine that with how branch predictions gone wrong are ten times more expensive than an L1 cache